henkel industrial services gmbh – prestataire d’excellence

 - The personal data have been collected in relation to the offer of information society services referred to in Article 8(1) of the GDPR.

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the Henkel GmbH, he or she may, at any time, contact any employee of the controller.
-An employee of Henkel GmbH shall promptly ensure that the erasure request is complied with immediately.
+If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the henkel industrial services gmbh, he or she may, at any time, contact any employee of the controller.
+An employee of henkel industrial services gmbh shall promptly ensure that the erasure request is complied with immediately.

 e) Right of restriction of processing